cvilas/guidance/process/third_party.md

 Mozilla Public License       |
 LGPL with dynamic linking    |

-If the license terms for a third-party software you wish to use is not in the list of approved licenses, talk to your Team Lead/Software Engineering Manager, who will work with the legal team and the software vendor to agree on terms of use.
+If a license is not in the list of approved licenses, talk to the software vendor to agree on terms of use.

 ## Hide third-party API

-- Avoid `#include <third_party_lib.h>` in our public-facing headers.
+- Avoid `#include <third_party_lib.h>` in public-facing headers.
 Instead, put them in `.cpp` or private implementation headers (following _pimpl_ technique).
 - Avoid using third-party data structures and data types in our public-facing API.

 ## Integrating third-party dependencies